[Table of Contents] | [Implementing ATAG 2.0]

 This section is normative.

-This appendix contains definitions for all of the significant/important/unfamiliar terms used in the normative parts of this specification, including terms used in the Conformance section.
-Please consult http://www.w3.org/TR/qaframe-spec/ for more information on the role of definitions in specification quality.
+This appendix contains definitions for all of the significant/important/unfamiliar terms used in the normative parts of this standard, including terms used in the Conformance section.
+Please consult http://www.w3.org/TR/qaframe-spec/ for more information on the role of definitions in standards quality.

 - accessibility problems